ceb-os/cloud-infrastructure-engineer-challenge/README.md

 You should now see a JSON object containing the database version.

 ## AWS Deployment
-First, ensure your AWS credentials are configured and accessible by Terraform
+First, make sure your AWS credentials are configured and accessible by Terraform

 Then check the following variables in the terraform.tfvars file and assign them values, since they will be needed to perform a succesful deployment:
 ```